komal3120/komal3120/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Deep Learning And DS
-- 💬 Ask me about Python and Web Technologies
+- 💬 Ask me about Python C++ and Web Technologies
 - 📫 How to reach me: komalpal0000@gmail.com